-Is your facility ready to weather a disaster like Hurricane Florence?
+Is your facility ready to weather a disaster?

 Most FMs would answer yes, but most of them would be wrong.
 Preparation doesn’t stop at testing the alarm systems.
 In fact, the law requires much more emergency planning than many realize.

-Catastrophic storms like Florence will put your facility to the test whether you're ready or not, so don’t get caught without a plan when the high-speed winds, torrential rain and sustained flooding hit landfall.
+Catastrophic storms will put your facility to the test whether you’re ready or not, so don’t get caught without a plan when the high-speed winds, torrential rain and sustained flooding hit landfall.

 (Photo: Hurricane Florence as of Sept.
 12, 2018.
 Credit: NOAA Satellite)

 No one is safe from disaster – not even you.

 Make sure your facility is truly prepared for the worst by avoiding these five misconceptions.

 It’s tempting to think your facility is somehow immune to disasters and other emergencies if it’s never been affected by a large-scale adverse event before.
 The truth is that every building is in harm’s way.

 Understanding the risks you face will go a long way toward keeping your occupants safe and minimizing damage to your business.

 As you review your plans, consider your vulnerability to all three disaster types: